knstvk/akkount/README.md

 * Categories report shows the summary by two arbitrary periods of time to allow quick visual comparison.
 Any category can be excluded from the report.
 You can "drill down" into any row to see operations that comprise the row.
 * The system consists of three web applications deployed onto one Tomcat instance:
    1. Middleware
-   2. Full-functional CUBA UI
+   2. Full-functional CUBA Generic UI
-   3. Responsive UI built on Backbone.js + Bootstrap to simplify entering operations on mobile devices.
+   3. Polymer UI for mobile devices.

 Usage
 -----